tzorzo/php-ews/README.md

 * `$server`: The url to the exchange server you wish to connect to, without the protocol.
 Example: mail.example.com.
 If you have trouble determining the correct url, you could try using [autodiscovery][3].
+* `$accesskey`: An accesstoken you get from https://login.microsoftonline.com/APP-ID/oauth2/v2.0/token this accesstoken is 60 minuted valid, after this time use refresh token to get a new one the refreshtoken is valid for a long time, when it expires, get a new one by reauth you office 365 account
 * `$username`: The user to connect to the server with.
 This is usually the local portion of the users email address.
 Example: "user" if the email address is "user@example.com".